mayuresh12345/3M-NLP-Chatbot/README.md

 To create a well structured data for further processing, we firstly take all the raw dataset.
 - Chitchat dataset: https://github.com/BYU-PCCL/chitchat-dataset
 - Empathetic dataset: https://github.com/facebookresearch/EmpatheticDialogues
 - Reddit dataset: We extract the submissions and comments from reddit using the psaw API.
-The reddit_data_extraction.ipynb has the code for extracting topic based submissions and respective comments. <br />
+The reddit_data_extraction.ipynb has the code for extracting topic based submissions and respective comments. <br/>

   The BERT_classifier_data_pre.ipynb has the code to preprocess all three datasets into a query-reply format.
 The Data_combining.ipynb combines the required fields from each dataset and agglomerates it into a single dataset.
 It has the training of a BERT classifier that determines which type of reply (chitchat vs reddit) is expected from the chatbot.
 We get the classifier model. <br />
 Sentiment_NER_GPT2.ipynb performs some basic data cleaning and contains the code to import the pretrained GPT-2 model, perform NER and Sentiment analysis on the query, refine the query for fine-tuning of the GPT-2 model.
 The combined dataset is divided into batches of 64, split for getting train and test data and further training the model with custom dataset.
 We get the fine-tuned GPT-2 model.

 * **Flask App** <br />